 2017 2018

-Full-time Equivalent Positions Approved Adopted
+Full-time Equivalent Positions Approved Proposed

 Housing Operations Central Administration FTEs 16.0 15.8

 Admissions FTEs 9.0 9.0

 Total FTEs 25.0 24.8

-In 2018, the combined Housing Operations Central Administration and Admissions budget is lower by 10.5 percent compared to 2017 adopted budget.
+In 2018, the combined Housing Operations Central Administration and Admissions budget is proposed to be lower by 10.5 percent compared to 2017 adopted budget.
 The main reason for the reduction is due to the salary savings expected across Housing Operations divisions.
 The savings reduction is budgeted in Housing Operations Central Administrations office, and it is reflected in the Central Administrations budget.
 The savings will be achieved at various divisions in the department.
 The Admissions office proposed a status quo budget.

 The Central Administration supports the entire Housing Operations Department and working divisions include the Housing Operations Support Team (HOST).
-The HOST Administrator provides management oversight of Admissions; Training and Development; Compliance and Policy; Housing Operations Contract Administration; and Environmental Stewardship and Sustainability functions.
+The HOST Administrator provides management oversight of Admissions; Training and Development; Compliance and Policy; Housing Operations Contract Administration; and Resource Conservation and Sustainability (RC&S) functions.